appcypher/llvm-adventure/Build LLVM on macOS.md

 4. Move into clang directory and download Clang source ➡ `svn co http://llvm.org/svn/llvm-project/cfe/trunk clang`
 6. Move back into the folder where the llvm source is downloaded ➡ `cd ../../`
 3. Create a directory where you want to build LLVM files ➡ `mkdir llvm-build`
-4. Move into the build folder ➡ `cd llvm-build`
+4. Move into the build folder ➡ `cd llvm-build`; that's where you create and run the shell script.
     ```sh
     #!usr/bin/env sh